Up to 50% off sofas & mattresses — limited‑time deals.

 • Delivery, setup, and packaging removal are included for these selections.

-• The options cover modular, chaise + storage, recliner comfort, and low-maintenance leather.
+• The group covers modular flexibility, chaise storage, recliner comfort, and low-maintenance leather.

 • Alternatives worth a look

-• West Elm Harmony Modular: deeper modular feel with more customization.
+• West Elm Harmony Modular: deeper modular seating with more customization.

-• Crate & Barrel Lounge Deep: extra-deep seating built for lounging.
+• Crate & Barrel Lounge Deep: extra-deep seating for people who mainly lounge.

-• La-Z-Boy Apollo Power Reclining: power recline with headrest support and built-in charging.
+• La-Z-Boy Apollo Power Reclining: power recline with headrest support and charging.

 Pro Tips for Costco Sofa

-• For sectionals, mark the footprint with painter’s tape for a few days to confirm traffic flow.
+• For sectionals, mark the footprint with painter’s tape and check traffic flow for a few days.

-• If you run warm, use breathable throws and rotate seats so one cushion doesn’t trap all the heat.
+• If you run warm, use breathable throws and rotate favorite seats so one cushion is not always taking the heat.

-• Keep a soft-brush vacuum attachment nearby; quick weekly passes prevent debris from getting ground into seams.
+• Keep a soft-brush vacuum attachment nearby; quick weekly passes prevent debris from settling into seams.

-• For leather, wipe dust first, then use a slightly damp cloth—avoid soaking or aggressive scrubbing.
+• For leather, dust first, then wipe with a slightly damp cloth.
+Avoid soaking or aggressive scrubbing.

-• If you do long laptop sessions, add a small lumbar pillow to keep hips and lower back from collapsing forward.
+• For long laptop sessions, add a small lumbar pillow to keep the lower back from rounding forward.

-• Use a tray or small side table near chaise/recliner seats to reduce armrest wear from drinks and devices.
+• Use a tray or side table near chaise and recliner seats so drinks and devices do not wear down the arms.

-• Rotate and fluff loose cushions so one favorite seat doesn’t age faster than the rest.
+• Rotate and fluff loose cushions so one favorite seat does not age faster than the others.

 • Use felt pads under legs to protect floors and make small adjustments easier.